Key pointsEquality Act 2010

 - Bullying behaviour can be obvious, for example shouting at a colleague in public, or less obvious, for example setting up a co-worker to fail by imposing impossible deadlines.

 - Employers can be liable for bullying where it breaches the implied contractual term of trust and confidence (breach of contract or constructive dismissal claim), or the common law duty of care (personal injury claim) or constitutes a criminal offence.

 In July 2019, the government released a consultation looking at whether the current sexual harassment laws provide sufficient protection against this unlawful behaviour in the workplace.
 The consultation is encouraging interested parties to submit their experiences and views on how to:

 - make sure employers are taking all steps to prevent harassment occurring

 - strengthen and clarify the law to ensure employers understand they need to protect staff against harassment from clients, customers and other third parties.

-The consultation is also looking at whether interns and volunteers are sufficiently protected and whether the time limit to submit a harassment claim to the employment tribunal should be extended.
+The consultation also addressed whether interns and volunteers are sufficiently protected and whether the time limit to submit a harassment claim to the employment tribunal should be extended.